 Do ISAs Make Sense for You?

-Here’s the thing: Income Share Agreements (ISAs) can be a game-changer if you’re allergic to traditional loans.
+Here’s the thing: Income Share Agreements (ISAs) can be a major advantage if you’re allergic to traditional loans.
 Instead of paying upfront, you agree to share a small percentage of your income—usually 10–15%—for a set period once you earn above a minimum salary.

 For example: